WordPress/openverse/docs/openverse-catalog.md

 # Community Involvement

 We would like to increase the level of community contribution to CC Catalog.
-Details can be found at the [CC Catalog Community Involvement][ccc_community_involvement] page.
+Details can be found at the [CC Catalog Community Involvement](./openverse-catalog-community-involvement.md) page.

-[ccc_community_involvement]: cc-catalog/cc-catalog-community-involvement